Proportionality and the Limits of Welfarism: The Core

 Indeed, up to the $t$-th iteration each voter has fewer representatives in $W_t$ than in $T$ (since $T$ is a core deviation).
-Further, up to the $t$-th iteration each voter pays on average less for her representatives in $W_t$ than in $T$ (this is because $t$ is the first iteration where the candidate selected by Rule X costs the voter more than each not-yet selected candidate from $T$).
+Further, up to the $t$-th iteration each voter pays on average less for her representatives in $W_t$ than in $T$ (this is because $t$ is the first iteration where the candidate selected by Equal Shares costs the voter more than each not-yet selected candidate from $T$).
 Thus, each voter who pays for $c_t'$ in $\textsf{ps}$ has still some money left to pay for $c_t'$ (since they had money to pay for $c_t'$ in $\textsf{ps}$).
-Since Rule X always selects a candidate who is affordable and who minimizes the per-voter payment, it would rather select $c_t'$ than $c_t$, a contradiction; this proves our invariant.
+Since Equal Shares always selects a candidate who is affordable and who minimizes the per-voter payment, it would rather select $c_t'$ than $c_t$, a contradiction; this proves our invariant.

 However, by a very similar reasoning we can reach a contradiction.
 Indeed, by our invariant each voter pays for her representatives in $W$ less than it would pay for her representatives in $T$ according to $\textsf{ps}$.
 Each voter form $S$ has fewer representatives, and thus they would have money to buy some not-yet selected candidate from $T$.
 This gives a contradiction and completes the proof. \end{proof}